skazama/SPE/README.rst

 -------------------

 You must be in a pax environment (pax_head should be fine).
+    source activate pax_head

-You must execute all scripts from inside the spe_acceptance directory since the code uses relative paths (this can be changed if you want).
+You must execute all scripts from inside the spe_acceptance directory since the code uses relative paths currently.

 `make_runlist.py` uses the RunsDB to pair SPE acceptance runs with blank runs and write a text file that is used in various parts of the analysis.
 It has a dry-run mode, so